The Cashflow Quadrant by Robert Kiyosaki is packed full of great ideas.

 Cashflow Quadrant Explained

-The premise of this book is that there are four main ways of earning income.
+The premise of the Cashflow Quadrant is that there are four main ways of earning income.

-This can be represented in a visual of four different quadrants (left).
+This can be represented in a visual of four different quadrants (above).

 Kiyosaki’s cashflow quadrant is meant to teach you the fundamentals of how money works and how the rich leverage different quadrants to grow wealth.